gordodev/shaw-fixrec-demo/docs/Optimizing_Large_File_Processing.md

 - Further tuning thread allocation based on system resources
 - More granular memory usage controls
 - Adaptive chunk sizing based on available system resources
+- Pandas optimizations:
+-     Only load fields that are needed
+-     Define fields efficiently (specify range of variability and identify limited fields like catagories)

 ## Lessons Learned